chevron_rightWhat does Poh Wah Gom mean?

 Association governance is prescribed through four documents.
 Governance documents are Deed Covenants, By-Laws, Rules & Regulations and Architectural Standards.

-chevron_rightHow does each governance document apply?
+chevron_rightHow does each governance document apply (with links to DOCs)?

 Covenants establish the Association and empower governance documents to guide operations.
 By-Laws describe administrative activities of the Association including appointment, roles, and responsibilities of Directors.
 Rules & Regulations describe day-to-day guidance for members.
 Architectural Standards define building and land modification provisions overseen by the Architectural Review Committee.
 See documents through these links: Covenants; By-Laws; Rules & Regulations; Architectural Standards.